bergercookie/bergercookie.github.io/content/tw-gtasks-sync-privacy-policy.md

 This app needs access to your **Google Tasks** so that it can add, remove, and update individual tasks to synchronise the corresponding **Google Tasks** list with your local Taskwarrior configuration.
-Be advised that "Taskwarrior - GTasks Sync" is not thoroughly tested and may contain bugs which could result in data loss in your Google Tasks lists.
+Be advised that "Taskwarrior for GTasks Sync" is not thoroughly tested and may contain bugs which could result in data loss in your Google Tasks lists.
 You are advised to use a dedicated Google Tasks list, different to your personal one.
-Remember that you are using "Taskwarrior - GTasks Sync" at your own risk.
+Remember that you are using "Taskwarrior for GTasks Sync" at your own risk.

 You can read more on how it works, or look at the source code [here](https://github.com/bergercookie/syncall)

 ## Security

-When using "Taskwarrior - GTasks Sync" to sync Taskwarrior tasks with Google Calendar events you are using [google-auth-oauthlib](https://pypi.org/project/google-auth-oauthlib/) to handle the `OAuth` authentication and
+When using "Taskwarrior for GTasks Sync" to sync Taskwarrior tasks with Google Calendar events you are using [google-auth-oauthlib](https://pypi.org/project/google-auth-oauthlib/) to handle the `OAuth` authentication and